Singapore Changi Airport

 What hotels are near Singapore Changi Airport?

 If you're looking for a stopover hotel near the airport where you can get a decent sleep, stretch your legs and freshen up between flights, you won't have to look far.
-There are are handful of hotels close to Singapore Changi Airport that deliver all of the above, and more.
-Talk to a Flight Centre Travel Expert about which Singapore Airport hotel might be right for you, or browse all Singapore Changi Airport accommodation options and book your hotel right now.
+There are a handful of hotels close to Singapore Changi Airport that deliver all of the above, and more.
+For help finding the perfect accommodation, talk to your Travel Expert or you can browse our Singapore hotel deals online.
+Some of the most convenient Singapore Changi Airport transit hotels are below.

 Ambassador Transit Hotel

-One of the most popular choices is the Ambassador Transit Hotel, located airside in all three terminals of the airport.
-Providing comfortable, quiet rooms with private bathrooms, the Ambassador Transit Hotel is the perfect choice for a short rest in between flights.
+One of the most popular choices in the Ambassador Transit Hotel, located in Terminals 2 and 3 of the airport.
+Providing comfortable, quiet rooms, the Ambassador Transit Hotel is the perfect choice for a short rest and some privacy between flights.

 Crowne Plaza Changi Airport

-Another airport hotel at Singapore Changi Airport is the luxurious Crowne Plaza Changi Hotel, which is located at Terminal 3 and seamlessly connected to all terminals via the Skytrain or link bridge.
-The hotel has all the business facilities you could want and if you’re not working, you may like to recharge in the spa, take a dip in the pool or dine in either of the hotel’s two inviting restaurants.
+Another airport hotel at Singapore Changi Airport is the luxurious Crowne Plaza Changi Airport, which is located in Terminal 3 and is seamlessly connected to all terminals via the Skytrain or link bridge.
+Consistently listed as one of the best airport hotels in the world, the Crowne Plaza Changi Airport has all the business facilities you could want and if you’re not working, you may like to recharge in the spa, take a dip in the pool or dine in the award-winning Allora Ristorante and Bar.

 Aerotel Transit Hotel Changi Airport